nodeset-org/docs.nodeset.io/node-operators/hyperdrive/configuration.md

 `Would you like to start the Hyperdrive services automatically now? [y/n]`

+Most users should reply `y` to this.

+`It looks like this is your first time starting a Validator Client.
+Just to be sure, does your node have any existing, active validators attesting on the Beacon Chain? [y/n]`

 Based on new configuration, Hyperdrive sees that you haven't started the Validator Client before.
 To be sure, Hyperdrive asks you to confirm there are no active validators.
 If this is truly a new install on a fresh system, it's safe to say `y` here.

-`It looks like this is your first time starting a Validator Client.
-Just to be sure, does your node have any existing, active validators attesting on the Beacon Chain? [y/n]`

-There is a final warning, because Hyperdrive can't determine if you may have been attesting in the last 15 minutes.
-Again, in a fresh install, it's safe to say `y`.

 ```
 Since your node didn't have any Validator Clients before, Hyperdrive can't determine if you attested in the last 15 minutes.